 Taxed under this heading are not only dividends and other distributions by limited companies but also profit distributions by partnerships.
 An individual partner's drawings from a partnership are therefore taxable as dividend income.

-The rate of tax on dividends in 2012 is 10% on the gross amount.
+The rate of tax on dividends in 2013 is 15% on the gross amount.
 The tax is paid by withholding.
-The rate was increased to 15% as from 1 January 2013.

 Interest